DFCZVasya/ObjectTracking_Jetson_ver/README.md

 $ chmod +x ./MakeFilenano
 $ ./MakeFilenano
 ```
+If errors occur during the execution of the file try to enter all the lines from MakeFile in turn:

 Weights for tiny yolo is already in project.
-But if you want to test big yolo, youcan download weights from: https://drive.google.com/open?id=1P2WuPcOaWAajFZFw09TnZWdwb4DecIzT in model_data dir.
+But if you want to test big yolo, you can download weights from: https://drive.google.com/open?id=1P2WuPcOaWAajFZFw09TnZWdwb4DecIzT in model_data dir.
 _____________________________
 For run the stream detection with tiny yolo model you need to write next command in terminal:
 ```